AI in Pharma: The Growing Number of Pharmaceutical Use Cases

 Dismissing digital transformation presents big risks to pharmas.
 Notably, it challenges the industry’s ability to remain competitive and responsive to evolving healthcare demands.

 However, this focus often overshadows innovation in other business areas.
-Moreover, it leads to a reliance on legacy systems and traditional methodologies resistant to change.
+It also leads to a reliance on legacy systems and traditional methodologies resistant to change.

 The slow embrace of digital transformation in pharma is fraught with risks: